Grapedia/grapedia/docs/workflows.rst

 .. warning::

   In data/RNAseq_data, stranded short reads are mandatory, and unstranded short reads and long reads are optional.
 Also, if there is no library_layout as "long" in the RNAseq_samplesheet, this is not a problem.
+Don't forget to put the right parameters in nextflow.config : use_long_reads = false // true or false

 Launch the pipeline
 ^^^^^^^^^^^^^^^^^^^